Aquafina-water-bottle/jp-mining-note/docs/docs/index.md

 Welcome to jp-mining-note's documentation!

-See the [setup section](setup.md) to see how to install and create cards with this note type.
+Click [here](philosophy.md) to get started, or head over to the table of contents to the left of this page.